Twist bread

 When the fire is ready, the dough is rolled out into a long sausage, just thick enough that the stick can bear the weight of the dough.
 The dough is twisted around the peeled end of the stick, starting from the outside.
-The ends are smushed closed so that the dough will not unravel.
+The ends are smashed closed so that the dough will not unravel.

 The dough is then baked over coals, not flames.
 The baker must keep a good distance of about 15–30 cm and turn the stick regularly so that the bread is baked evenly.
 Tired arms may result in the bread dipping down into the fire pit, so a log or the like can be used to keep the branch upright.

 When the bread sounds hollow over its whole body when tapped gently with a knife, it is done and can be gently pulled off the stick when it has cooled down enough.
 It can be eaten by itself or with butter, marmalade, cheese, and the like.
 If the dimensions of the stick are similar to a hot dog, one can squirt ketchup, mustard and other toppings into the hole of the twist bread and stick a boiled or roasted sausage inside.
 In this case it is most practical to be careful in the positioning of the dough, so that there are no cracks.